philliphsu/BottomSheetPickers/README.md

 so you should pass the support library's version of `FragmentManager` to `show()`.

 ### Theming
-// TODO: Verify that android.R.attr.colorAccent is read as well!
-I.e. is R.attr.colorAccent applicable for both the support library attr and the native attr?
 The pickers automatically use your current theme's `colorAccent` defined in your `styles.xml`.

 You can specify whether to use a light (default) or dark theme: